Richard Hy: Law enforcement career

 In 2017, Hy was suspended again for posting a video to Facebook of his interactions while on duty of a woman struggling to stand.
 Hy stated it was due to heroin, and that he thought the video served as a PSA on drug addiction.

 In early June 2020, Hy was among the 57 officers on the Buffalo Police Department's Emergency Response team who resigned from the team during the Buffalo police shoving incident.
 On June 22, 2020, Hy was involved in the arrest of then-New York Supreme Court Justice Mark Grisanti.
 Hy was recorded reprimanding Grisanti for name-dropping political and law enforcement connections while officers were trying to deescalate a fight between Grisanti and his neighbors.
 A 2024 investigation by the New York State Attorney General's Office found that this was unprofessional behavior constituting misconduct.

 On September 3, 2020, Hy was recorded fighting a man while off-duty and in army uniform, for which he was subject to an internal investigation by the Buffalo Police Department.
 Witnesses reported the man had been acting erratically for hours, running through traffic, yelling obscenities, and spitting.
 Police and a social worker had been called to the scene earlier, but did not believe the man threatened himself or others.
 Witnesses then reported that Hy had warned the man to get out of the street.
 The man responded by cursing at Hy, hitting and spitting on his SUV, and assaulting him with a skateboard, after which Hy claimed to defend himself, and sat on the man until the arrival of uniformed officers.
 Witness and expert opinion has been mixed in regards to Hy's response to the situation.
 Hy was exonerated by the internal investigation in 2021.
 The Investigative Post noted at this time that Hy was currently assigned to D district and had made $99,582 as a police officer during the previous fiscal year.

 Hy was found by the New York State Attorney's Law Enforcement Misconduct Investigation Office to have acted in misconduct during an arrest of a 14-year-old suspected of armed robbery on July 18, 2021, by using excessive force and referring to the suspect as "fat boy".

-On July 19, 2021, following a pursuit of a group of motorcyclists, Hy reversed his car into a motorcyclist, identified as Curtis Lee Dean, who had slowed behind his car.
+On July 19, 2021, Hy pursued a group of motorcyclists and reversed his car into a motorcyclist identified as Curtis Lee Dean, who had slowed behind his car.
 The subsequent interaction between Dean and Hy was recorded by bystanders.
 A lawsuit naming Hy was filed by Dean on August 30, 2022 over the incident.
 A 2024 investigation by the New York State Attorney General's Office found that Hy's actions constituted misconduct.
+In 2025, the city of Buffalo paid $65,000 to settle the lawsuit.